TELEPHONE No's 115 and 115A

 A wall telephone with prepayment coin collecting box used on call offices in Manual (Central Battery) exchange areas.

-It was introduced circa 1924 and originally used a Box, Coin Collecting No. 13.
+This pay phone was introduced circa 1924 and used a Box, Coin Collecting No. 13.

-The telephone comprises of a board, which has a transmitter mounted at the top
+The telephone comprises of a backboard, with a transmitter mounted at the top.

 This telephone was used with a Bellset No. 1 and a Relays & Coils No. 29AN, which were fitted, together with the Telephone No. 115, to the kiosk backboard (see drawing 2305).